DINING ON CREEPY CRAWLIES: FINDING & PREPARING EDIBLE BUGS

 Besides the benefit of learning something new, there are some compelling reasons to learn about edible bugs and how to eat them.
-If you’re in a survival situation, or just want to impress/gross out your friends, knowing what edible bugs to eat and how to cook them is powerful information.
+It's a useful basic survival skill to have should you find yourself in danger, or just plain cool if you want to impress/gross out your friends.
+Knowing what edible bugs to eat and how to cook them is powerful information.

 Want to Know More about Edible Bugs?

 You're in the right place!
 In this guide we will be covering the following:

 Two billion people on this planet eat edible bugs, and that comes out to about 80% of all countries on earth.
 That’s a lot of people munching on crickets.
 But why are they doing it?

 That’s a lot of people munching on insects worldwide.
 It’s not an act of grabbing a handful of worms and cramming them into your gullet, though.
 Eating insects and bugs is a culinary staple in most countries on earth and people go to great lengths to cook a tasty meal like anywhere else.

 I work with a few men from Cambodia who are never shy about offering their advice on how to catch and cook-up everything from crickets to spiders to grasshoppers.
 One co-worker’s wife whipped up a batch of crickets fried with oil and flower and tossed with garlic, ginger, and cayenne pepper, and they were pretty damn good.
 Kind of reminded me of popcorn.
 With legs.

 In the Americas bugs are becoming a more regular addition to our menus, or at least in our snacks.
 You can find scorpions and spiders encased inside of lollipops regularly.
 They might be sold for shock value, but some confectioners are intent on adding edible bugs to our menu as a sweet treat.